Diabetes and Hair loss – is there a link?

 - Patti Labelle (Type 2)

-Those with type 2 diabetes have taken great strides to improving their sugar levels and some no longer need medication!
+Those with type 2 diabetes have taken great strides to improve their sugar levels, and some no longer need medication!

 References